Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-Rules for static members inheritance don't change in Java and Kotlin should keep respecting them for collection literals:
+The rules for static members inheritance should stay the same for collection literals:

 ```kotlin
 fun main() {